FLAMEGPU/docs/flamegpu/modelspec.rst

 Message Variables
 -----------------

-The message ``variables`` element consists of a number of ``variable`` elements (at least one) which are use to hold communication information.
+The message ``variables`` element consists of a number of ``variable`` elements (at least one) which are used to hold communication information.
 A ``variable`` must have a unique ``name`` and may be of ``type`` ``{int``, ``float`` or ``double`` (CUDA Compute capability 2.0 or beyond).
-Unlike with agent variables, message variables support only scalar single memory values (i.e. no static or dynamic arrays).
+Unlike agent variables, message variables support only scalar single memory values (i.e. no static or dynamic arrays).
 Table [var_types]  summarizes the supported data types for the message variables.
 There are no specified limits on the maximum number of message variables however increased message size will have a negative effect on performance in all partitioning cases (and in particular when non partitioned messages are used).
 The format of message variable specification shown below is identical to that of agent memory.
 The only exception is the requirement of certain variable names which are required by certain partitioning types.